 Tennessee Poultry Science Excellence (No website available, Center under development)

-Two point one million dollar facility to provide both educational and research hands-on opportunities related to food science, processing and handling, and food security.
+$2.1 million facility to provide both educational and research hands-on opportunities related to food science, processing and handling, and food security.